‘Game of Thrones’ prequel and ‘Harry Potter’ series are a go

 Max also announced it is has also ordered a “Game of Thrones” prequel called “A Knight of the Seven Kingdoms: The Hedge Knight,” set in Westeros 100 years prior to the events of “Game of Thrones.”
 It’s based on fantasy novellas by George R. R. Martin, which follow the adventures of a knight named Ser Duncan the Tall (known as Dunk) and Aegon V Targaryen (called Egg).
 Martin will serve as an executive producer and writer on the series alongside Ira Parker.

-“House of Dragons,” also a “Game of Thrones” prequel, has begun production on its second season for HBO.
+“House of the Dragon” also a “Game of Thrones” prequel, has begun production on its second season for HBO.

 Other announcements included a series based on the Penguin character in “The Batman”, which is now in production with Colin Farrell resuming his role and another comedy set in the “Big Bang Theory” universe from Chuck Lorrie, both for Max.